 - Q: IS THERE ANY TRANSPORTATION FOR SPECTATORS?

-- A: Park and Ride for friends and spectators $2 return: Park and Ride shuttle service will be available on Tely 10 day from 8:00 am to Noon.
-The shuttle service will run from Confederation Building to Circular Road.
+- A: Free Park and Ride for friends and spectators: Park and Ride shuttle service will be available on Tely 10 day from 8:00 am to Noon.
+The shuttle bus will run from Confederation Building to Circular Road.
 The purpose of the service is to bring spectators to the race and to bring spectators and runners back from the finish to Confederation Building.
-Users will pay $2 return fee at Confederation Building.
-Tely 10 participants showing a race bib are free and children under 5 will be free as well.
-Please have exact fare (coins only) as drivers do not carry change.